 Stella: Your stomach is big.

 Me: Things look bigger when you look up at them.

 When Stella said my stomach was big, I immediately went into defense mode, and made a joke but then tried to recover.
 If I had said, “No, it’s not” I’d be dismissing her thoughts and feelings.
 If I had said, “Yes, I need to exercise more,” which is what I thought, I’d be saying a big stomach is bad.
 Not good for her self esteem.

 Grant locks our bedroom door when he showers.
 He is adamant about his privacy, and doesn’t want to “scar the girls for life.”
 I don’t think they’ve ever seen him naked, just with a towel wrapped around his waist.
 I don’t want my daughters to see his penis everyday, but I also don’t want them to think it is taboo.
 When I say, “Daddy needs privacy,” they say, “He’s nakey,” and start laughing hysterically.

 For me, growing up in an open household with more males than females, penises, farting, burping, booger picking and flicking, all became passe.
 I wasn’t curious about boys in the same way as my friends who didn’t have brothers or openly naked fathers.
 My girlfriends would come over and be fascinated by my brothers.
 My friends watched everything my brothers did, studying them like a species from outer space with goofy smiles plastered on their faces.

 I wonder if the pendulum tilts strongly one way.
 Will it actually be producing the opposite effect?
 Will my girls become more interested in penises because of the unknown?

-I wish there was a parenting manual on how to be appropriately naked that will ensure your kids will become comfortable in their own skin.
+I wish there was a parenting manual on how to be appropriately naked, a level of nudity that will ensure your kids will become comfortable in their own skin.
 But like parenting teaches us, you’re not always going to get it right.

 Crossing my fingers that this one is a win.